 As Twitter demands that tweets be succinct, they usually contain abbreviations and jargon instead of correct grammar and syntax, such as leaving out personal pronouns, punctuation and articles.
 It’s no wonder, then, that this compressed Twitter language (“U” for “you”, “4” for “for,” etc.) has trickled into students’ school exams.
 It’s gotten to the point where universities are even introducing remedial English classes for their students.
 In fact, a Cambridge Assessment survey of more than 600 university lecturers listed academic writing as one of the top three areas in which new undergraduates were least prepared.

 These days, mostly everyone is on Twitter – including your boss or clients.
 In fact, while only 20 Fortune 500 companies engage with their customers on Facebook, 83% have a presence on Twitter.
 Therefore, misuse of the social channel can devastate your work opportunities and, by extension, your home and community life.
 Furthermore, unlike other social media platforms, Twitter has allowed your tweets to appear in Google search results since 2015.
 This means a lot of extra, perhaps unwelcome, exposure for any regrettably or hastily written sentiments.
 Take PR executive Justine Sacco for example.
 She linked Aids with race in a racially tone-deaf tweet before departing for Africa.
 By the time she’d landed at her destination, the tweet had gone viral and she’d lost her job.
-And she’s only one of many whose regrettable tweets led to serious consequences.
+Let’s not forget about comedian Kevin Hart, who had been scheduled to host the 2019 Academy Awards until his homophobic tweets were discovered and got him fired from the gig.
+These are only two of many examples of people whose regrettable tweets led to serious consequences.

 Bottom line: Twitter’s nature and access to information has enhanced our lives in many ways, but it has also negatively impacted the quality of our daily functioning.
 So, will you start or continue to tweet regularly, or will you steer clear of this social media platform?